Office of Admissions

 Graduates of Non-Ranking and Non-Accredited High Schools

 Those applicants who graduate from non-ranking high schools and non-accredited high schools will be assessed on an individual basis.
 Any student attending a non-accredited high school must submit an official high school transcript and official SAT or ACT scores.
 Applicants whose academic background indicates probability of success may be admitted.

-Freshman applicants who have attempted college-level courses while in high school must earn a 2.0 minimum GPA on all attempted transferable college course work.
+Incoming first-year applicants who have attempted college-level courses while in high school must earn a 2.0 minimum GPA on all attempted transferable college course work.
 Failure to do so may result in the imposition of academic probation during the first semester of enrollment or the withdrawal of the SFA admission offer.

 Other than the Concurrent Enrollment Program, SFA does not admit any applicant for any semester that begins prior to the graduation of her/his high school class.

 - Complete an application for admission.
 First-year applicants can complete the ApplyTexas application, available at applytexas.org, or the Common App, available at commonapp.org.
 Submit application with a $50 nonrefundable application fee.
 SFA has no preference on which application is used; however, it is important you submit only one per semester.

 - Arrange for official ACT or SAT scores to be sent to the university.
 Test scores from the junior year are acceptable, and the submission of multiple test scores is permissible.
 Students are required to submit the SAT Reasoning Test or the ACT.
 At this time, admission requirements do not include writing scores.
 The highest composite ACT or SAT (critical reading plus math) result is used to determine admissibility.
 Test results may be forwarded directly from the testing service to SFA or via email from the student’s account.
 Be sure to designate Stephen F. Austin State University on the ACT or SAT application.
 (The SFA school code is 4188 for ACT and 6682 for SAT.)